jsqzhu/BikeShareTO-ActiveAI/README.md

 </ol>

 * In the final model, what are the driving factors for the hourly demand at each station?
-Exam coefficient (regression) or feature importance (tree) in the final model
+Examine coefficient (regression) or feature importance (tree) in the final model